 It’s expensive.
 Some cats had issues with vomiting after eating.

 Making a bowl is as simple as adding some hot water, stirring, and waiting a few minutes to rehydrate.
 The case comes with 6 pouches, which all told can make up to 8 pounds of food.

 It only comes with 1 flavor that your cat may not enjoy.

-Made with chicken and salmon that's free from antibiotics, hormones and steroids.
-Meat complemented by organic produce and minerals.
-Balanced amino acid, fatty acid and enzyme levels.
+Made with chicken and salmon that's free from antibiotics, hormones, and steroids.
+Meat is complemented by organic produce and minerals.
+Balanced amino acid, fatty acid, and enzyme levels.
 High protein content.
 Mix with water to serve.

-Food comes in large nuggets which can be challenging to re-hydrate, and some cats find the dry nuggets hard to eat.
+Comes in large nuggets which can be challenging to rehydrate, and some cats find hard to eat.

-Has a 99 percent meat content, thanks to barn-raised chicken, free range lamb and green-lipped mussel from New Zealand.
-No gluten, wheat, soy or rice.
-Low carbohydrate.
+Has a 99% meat content, thanks to barn-raised chicken, free-range lamb, and green-lipped mussels from New Zealand.
+No gluten, wheat, soy, or rice.
+Low carbohydrate count.

 Pricey.
 May be too chewy for some cats who are missing teeth or have other oral problems.

 The first 7 ingredients are parts of chicken and turkey such as each of their livers, and the formula contains no grains.
 It provides a balanced meal for cats of all ages.